utilitydelta/AzureDevOps-RPN-RR-Extension/marketplace/details.md

 * **Detection**
 * **Users Affected**

+**NOTE:** If you do not want to use one of these fields to use for assessing RPN (For example "Users Affected"), you can workaround this by creating the field, and setting the default value to 1.
+And do not make the field able to be seen when submitting.
+Thusly, in the calculation the field will not affect RPN value.

 # Setup
+1. Create RPN Field:
    1. The first thing you need is to create the fields that will store the RPN value.
 [Create a custom decimal field](https://www.visualstudio.com/en-us/docs/work/process/customize-process-field#add-a-custom-field) through the process hub and add it to the work items you want to display RPN data on.
+2. Create Input Values for RPN Field:
+   1. *NOTE:*  These fields typically are integer or picklist-integer.
+However, in specific cases you can make these a string/picklist-string.
+In the case of using 'picklist-string', the format needs to be `<number>  - description of number`.
+        Example:
+        ```
+        1 - low probability
+        2 - medium probability
+        10 - extra high probability
+        100 - super mega-high chance of occurence
+        ```

-2. Navigate to the "RPN" hub on the collection settings admin experience.
+3. Navigate to the "RPN" hub on the collection settings admin experience.
 From here, you must specify the fields that will be used for Severity, Occurence, Detection, Users Affected, and RPN.

 # Features
 ## Auto calculated RPN field on the form